Bexhill-on-Sea: Economy

 Bexhill was the location for the first motor race in the United Kingdom, in May 1902.
 Signs at the town's outskirts have the text "Birthplace of British Motor Racing" appended below the town's name.
 The Bexhill 100 Festival of Motoring, held on Bexhill's seafront, celebrated this important milestone in motoring history from 1990 until 2002.
 This final festival commemorated the Centenary of the original "Races".
-During the life of the festival, in 1999, the organisers launched the Bexhill 100 Motoring Club, so although the Festival no longer exists, the club still exists, and their committee organises each year, the Bexhill 100 Motoring Club Classic Car Show held on August bank holiday Monday in the Polegrove, Bexhill.
+During the life of the festival, in 1999, the organisers launched the Bexhill 100 Motoring Club, so although the Festival no longer exists, the club still exists, and their committee organises the Bexhill 100 Motoring Club Classic Car Show annually, held on August bank holiday Monday in the Polegrove, Bexhill.

 The De La Warr Pavilion, brainchild of the ninth Earl De La Warr, opened in 1935 as one of the earliest examples of Modern architecture in a major British public building.
 It closed for major restoration work in December 2003 and reopened in October 2005.

 During the Second World War, Bexhill was named as a point to attack as part of Operation Sea Lion by Nazi Germany.

 The town, like many other English seaside resorts, is now much more a settled community.
 Although there is a small entertainment area on the seafront, it now has a large retired population, like much of the south coast.
 Efforts are being made to increase tourism in Bexhill, including annual events such as the 'Festival of the Sea' and, formerly, 'Roaring Twenties Day', each held during the summer.

 The last remaining cinema was sold to the Wetherspoon pub chain on 1 December 2014.